jkomoros/prompt-garden/README.md

 ### CLI

 The CLI can output a mermaid diagram.
+By default it prints the mermaid diagram definition to the console and exits.

 For now, run `node tools/garden/main.js --diagram | pbcopy` and then paste the output into https://mermaid.live.
 You'll see output like this:

 ![A diagram example](images/diagram.png)

+You can also specify `--output diagram.md` and it will create a markdown file called `diagram.md` with a `mermaid` code block.
+GitHub will render markdown mermaid diagrams automatically.
+You can also install the VSCode Plugin https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid to show live mermaid previews for a markdown file in preview mode in VSCode.

 ### Developing